What should I do to apply for admission?

 Where do I go when I leave the Ranch?

-Some folks may choose to step down to our Rutland Aftercare Program where they can pursue employment and educational opportunities while still maintaining ties to our close-knit community.
-Sometimes the Rutland Aftercare Program is not the best fit for a given resident, in which case Spring Lake Ranch will make treatment recommendations for the individual’s next step.
+Some folks may choose to step down to Elliot House aftercare where they can pursue employment and educational opportunities while still maintaining ties to our close-knit community.
+Sometimes this may not be the best fit for a given resident, in which case Spring Lake Ranch will make treatment recommendations for the individual’s next step.
 Our residents work hard to rebuild themselves and re-enter their lives with renewed self-esteem and life and work skills.
 Here is a sampling of where residents have landed after the Ranch.

 Can I enroll directly into the transitional program?